matthewjinmp1/stock_analysis/web_app/peers/README.md

 1. Look up the company name from cached data
 2. Query AI to find 10 comparable companies
 3. Display results with timing and cost information
-4. Ask if you want to save to both JSON file and database
+4. Ask if you want to save to the database

 ### Example Session